 - from 6 July 2020, individuals who have to self-isolate because they are in a linked household with someone who is displaying symptoms of or who has tested positive for coronavirus, but note that if that person tests negative for coronavirus, your staff member’s eligibility for SSP will end the following day;

 - from 28 May 2020, anyone who has been advised to self-isolate under the Government’s Test and Trace system;

-- from 16 April 2020 and until shielding guidance was paused, those shielding on Government advice due to being identified as extremely vulnerable or at high risk of severe illness.
-It is open to you, however, to place staff who are shielding on furlough leave under the scheme rather than pay them SSP if they are unable to work.
-See our Q&A on Putting staff on furlough leave for further guidance.
-Shielding guidance was paused in England from 1 August 2020, other than as required by local lockdown measures, and was paused in Wales from 16 August 2020; and
+- from 16 April 2020 to those shielding on Government advice due to being identified as extremely vulnerable or at high risk of severe illness.
+It is open to you, however, to place staff who are shielding on furlough leave rather than pay them SSP if they are unable to work.
+See our Q&A on Coronavirus Job Retention Scheme extension for further guidance; and

 - from 26 August 2020, someone who has received a pre-surgery notification advising them to stay at home for up to 14 days before a hospital admission.

 If you have an enhanced sick pay policy, you should apply that instead if your staff member is unable to work because they are self-isolating.

 Note that staff who are required (from 8 June 2020) to quarantine for 14 days after returning to the UK and who are not able to work as a consequence, will not be eligible for SSP unless one of the criteria set out above also applies.
 Equally, if your staff have been furloughed under the Coronavirus Job Retention Scheme, they will not be eligible for SSP.